Letterbook/Sandcastles/readme.md

 cd Sandcastles
 ```

-### 2. Bootstrap the project
+### 2. Bootstrap and run the project

 You can use the provided `castle` script to perform most actions with the project.
-It should work with most common shells, but was made in `bash`.
+It _should_ work with most common shells, but was made in `bash`.
+It also _should_ work in linux, mac, and windows (under WSL).
+But, it was made in a linux environment.
+If you want to inspect what `castle` will do before you execute it, there is a `--dry-run` flag you can use for that.

 The `bootstrap` command normally only needs to be run once, unless you need to regenerate your private keys for the internal sandcastles CA.
 ```shell
 ./castle bootstrap
 ```

-You may need to rebuild your container images periodically, to receive updates or perform testing.
+You should build the container images before first use.
+This is necessary if you're running on `podman`.
+If you're using `docker`, it's still a good idea.
+You may need to rebuild your container images periodically, to receive updates or test your changes.
 ```shell
 ./castle build mastodon --required
 ```